Easy-Agile/emulative/README.md

 ### Type support

 Emulative is hugely dependent on the wonderful work from the team who created [intermock](https://github.com/google/intermock).
 Therefore, the types supported by Emulative match those [supported by intermock](https://github.com/google/intermock#type-support).
+If Emulative encounters a type it isn't able to handle it will try and create a stub where possible or ignore the type completely.
+We are hoping to improve the types handled by Emulative in future releases.

 ### Multiple files

-Emulative does not currently support types spread across multiple files.
+Emulative is able to produce a mock type from a type which is defined in another file at one level.
+However, it does not currently support types with references to other types which are spread across multiple files.
+We are hoping to address this limitation in the next release.

 ---